Masters of the Universe: Proposed films and development hell (2007–2023)

-On February 13, 2024, it was reported that Travis Knight was in final talks to direct the film.
-On May 1, 2024, it was officially confirmed that Knight would direct the film for Amazon MGM Studios and Mattel Films.
-A theatrical release of June 5, 2026 was also revealed.
-ParaNorman director Chris Butler would be writing the screenplay, following initial drafts written by Callaham and the Nee brothers.
-Mattel Films' Robbie Brenner, Escape Artists' Todd Black, Jason Blumenthal and Steve Tisch are producing the film.
-The film will depict a ten-year-old Prince Adam as he crashes on Earth, separating him from his Power Sword; he would eventually retrieve the sword and take on the mantle of He-Man two decades later as he battles for his home planet, Eternia, against the evil forces of Skeletor.
-On May 29, 2024, it was announced that Nicholas Galitzine was cast as He-Man.
-On August 15, 2024, Camila Mendes was cast as Teela.
-On September 4, 2024, Alison Brie was cast as Evil-Lyn.
-On November 23, 2024, Idris Elba was cast as Man-at-Arms.
-On December 20, 2024, it was announced that Jared Leto is cast as Skeletor along with his coterie with Sam C. Wilson as Trap Jaw, Kojo Attah as Tri-Klops and Hafthor Bjornsson as Goat Man.
+Masters of the Universe: Tales From Eternia – 2026 web series

+On June 19, 2026, the 2D animated web series Masters of the Universe: Tales From Eternia was released on YouTube.
+The series of 20 short four minute episodes was produced by Mattel Studios in partnership with Snipple Animation.

+Future and proposed properties

-Live-action She-Ra television series
+Proposed live-action She-Ra television series

 On September 13, 2021, Amazon announced that a live-action She-Ra series is in development with DreamWorks Animation serving as an executive producer.
 The series will be a new, standalone story with no connections with Netflix's original animated series She-Ra and the Princesses of Power.
 It was announced that Nicole Kassell will direct the series and Heidi Schreck will serve as both a writer and executive producer.

-Current Masters of the Universe toylines
+Current Masters of the Universe toy lines

+Masters of the Universe Chronicles and Core series (2026–present)

+In conjunction with the 2026 live action movie, Mattel began producing action figures, vehicles and playsets in various scales for the film: Masters of the Universe Chronicles in a larger 1/12 6.5" scale, and the "Core" series in a 5" scale (slightly smaller in overall size than the traditional 5.5" Origins line, but with more detail).

+Masters of the Universe Masterverse (2021–present)

+Serving as a successor to the Masters of the Universe Classics line in the 7" scale, and in conjunction with the Masters of the Universe Revelation Netflix series, this line of premium Masters of the Universe Masterverse action figures debuted in 2021 and continues to be produced by Mattel, showcasing various incarnations of the series as well as a New Eternia line.

 Masters of the Universe Origins (2019–present)

 Mattel began producing Masters of the Universe action figures once again, debuting the Origins line at San Diego Comic-Con in 2019 with a Prince Adam and He-Man two-pack.
-The figures in the vintage 5.75" scale, but with more articulation, were designed to aspire to both adult collectors and children, with a retail release across the globe in 2020.
+The figures in the vintage 5.5" scale, but with more articulation, were designed to aspire to both adult collectors and children, with a retail release across the globe in 2020.
 The look of the playsets, vehicles and figures, along with the packaging is presented in the style of the original line from the 1980s and include all new mini-comics.
-The current selection includes He-Man, Skeletor, several of their allies, She-Ra, and several members of The Evil Horde.
-In 2024, Mattel released an action figure crossover line combining Origins with the Teenage Mutant Ninja Turtles franchise, titled Turtles of Grayskull, with accompanying minicomics created by Freddie E. Williams II.
+The main line of Origins include 1980s Filmation cartoon inspired action figures, figures from the 200X animated series, the 2026 live-action movie, as well as figures based on concept art and entirely new creations.
+Mattel has also released an action figure crossover line combining Origins with the Teenage Mutant Ninja Turtles franchise, titled Turtles of Grayskull, as well as crossovers with ThunderCats, Transformers, WWE, Stranger Things and Rulers of the Sun.